-We evaluate goodwill and indefinite-lived intangible assets for impairment annually during the fourth quarter of each year and at interim dates if indicators of impairment exist.
+We evaluated goodwill and indefinite-lived intangible assets for impairment annually during the fourth quarter of each year and at interim dates if indicators of impairment exist.
 Due to declines in the Company's stock price as well as changes to our estimates and assumptions of the expected future cash flows, management concluded that a triggering event occurred in the third quarter of 2022, based upon which we recorded an impairment charge related to our indefinite-lived intangible assets of \$24.9 million.
 During the fourth quarter of 2022, we further concluded that the remaining \$4.6 million balance of indefinite-lived intangibles was impaired.
-Based upon these assessments, we recorded a total impairment charge related to indefinite-lived intangibles of \$9.5 million for the year ended December 31, 2022.
+Based upon these assessments, we recorded a total impairment charge related to indefinite-lived intangibles of \$29.5 million for the year ended December 31, 2022.
 We also recorded an impairment charge related to our goodwill balance, as described further below.

-We did not acquire any additional intangible assets during the year ended December 31, 2022.
-The weighted-average amortization period for intangible assets we acquired during the year ended December 31, 2021 was approximately 11.6 years.
+We did not acquire any additional intangible assets during the years ended December 31, 2023 and 2022.

-Amortization expense for intangible assets was approximately \$\$.8 million and \$2.6 million for the years ended December 31, 2022 and 2021, respectively.
-Total estimated amortization expense for our intangible assets for the years 2023 through 2027 is as follows:
+Amortization expense for intangible assets was approximately \$0 million and \$4.4 million for the years ended December 31, 2023 and 2022, respectively.